kkazimierska/docker-k8s-training/kubernetes/StatefulSets101/README.md

 Create two new PersistentVolume definitions to point at the two available NFS shares.

 ```
-kubectl create -f nfs-0001.yaml
+kubectl create -f pv.yaml
 ```

+Once created, view all PersistentVolumes in the cluster using
 ```
-kubectl create -f nfs-0002.yaml
+kubectl get pv
 ```

-View the contents of the files using cat nfs-0001.yaml nfs-0002.yaml

-Once created, view all PersistentVolumes in the cluster using kubectl get pv

 ## Deploying Persistent Volume Claim